Huage001/LinFusion/README.md

 ## Citation

-If you finds this repo is helpful, please consider cite:
+If you finds this repo is helpful, please consider citing:

 ```bib
 @article{liu2024linfusion,